 - Shared notes

-Students registered with DRES may also be eligible to receive support services, such as specialized workshops, academic coaching, disability management counseling, strengths assessment and career assistance.
+Students registered with DRES may also be eligible to receive support services, such as specialized workshops, academic coaching, strengths assessment and career assistance.

 DRES maintains the privacy of student records, which are considered confidential in accordance with state and federal laws and University policy.